TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 The semantics for a slicing are as follows.
-The primary is indexed (using the same :meth:`__getitem__` method as normal subscription) with a key that is constructed from the slice list, as follows.
+The primary is indexed (using the same :meth:`__getitem__` method as normal subscription) with a key that is constructed kutoka the slice list, as follows.
 If the slice list contains at least one comma, the key is a tuple containing the conversion of the slice items; otherwise, the conversion of the lone slice item is the key.
 The conversion of a slice item that is an